kanselarij-vlaanderen/press-releases-api-publication-service/README.md

-# press-releases-belga-publication-service
+# press-releases-api-publication-service

-This microservice looks for publication tasks that have its publication-channel set to "Belga", are not started yet (`adms:status`) and its publication-event has no `ebucore:publicationEndDateTime` yet.
+This microservice looks for publication tasks that have its publication-channel set to "Website vlaanderen.be", are not started yet (`adms:status`) and its publication-event has no `ebucore:publicationEndDateTime` yet.

-For every result found, it generates an xml file, updates the statuses and dates and puts the xml file on the ftp server of Belga.
+For every result found, it copies the press releases to the graph `http://mu.semte.ch/graphs/published`

 ## Tutorials
 ### Add the service to a stack